 This is the first year we have applied.
 It is a special honor for everyone at Children’s.
 We work hard to support our employee’s knowledge and skill needs, and maintain a competitive work environment.

-The health system invests in various resources to ensure new employees are successfully oriented to their jobs and that current employees have the training support they need as medical technology and evidence-based practice evolves. …Continue reading →
+The health system invests in various resources to ensure new employees are successfully oriented to their jobs and that current employees have the training support they need as medical technology and evidence-based practice evolves. …Click here to continue reading

 Yesterday was a red-letter day for Children’s as we work to improve the health of children everywhere.
 Children’s has provided some assistance to the victims of the Haitian earthquake.
 News reports tell how quickly basic supplies were depleted in Haiti in the face of such overwhelming need.
 A spontaneous collaboration grew from a conversation with our board member Joel Quadracci and CEO Peggy Troy about how we could send help.